 As we write on our About Us page, JumpStory’s mission is to make it as easy as possible for users everywhere in the world to find the perfect image every time.
 We use AI technologies such as machine learning, deep learning and GAN networks, in order to create an entirely new user experience in the visual industry.

-Let me use 3 simple drawings to illustrate the problems that we’re currently solving in the industry:
+Let me illustrate the 3 problems that we’re currently addressing and trying to solve in the industry …

-The world has hundreds of so called “free stock photo” websites.
+The world has hundreds of so called “free stock photo”-websites.
 It’s websites claiming to have photos that the users can just copy-paste and use without any limitations.
-You might know some of these websites – e.g. Unsplash, Pixabay and others.
+You might know some of these websites – e.g. Unsplash, Pixabay, Pexels and others?
+Some of them even offer API’s for other websites to integrate their library into their service or product.

 The intention looks great on the surface: Let photographers upload photos that they want to share with the world for free and enable people and companies to have easy access to the images.

-Some of the sites have named this “in the spirit of Creative Commons”, but there is no such thing, because either photos are CC0, or they’re not, as it’s explained in this brilliant article about the problem.
+Some of the sites have dubbed this change this “in the spirit of Creative Commons”, but there is no such thing, because either photos are CC0, or they’re not, as it’s explained in this brilliant article about the problem.
 To quote one of the main points of the article:

 “Unfortunately, there is no such thing as a license “based on CC0”.
 It is either CC0, or it is not.
 Pixabay is finding itself in the same gray area as Unsplash in that regard.”

 On JumpStory you get full transparency.
-As we write both in our Business Terms and in our FAQ, we only use Creative Commons 0 and Public Domain-photos.
-A lot of these our photographers have taken by themselves, but because we celebrate the Creative Commons & Public Domain ideals, we have still decided to put them under the CC0-license.
-Other photos we have sourced from local photographers that decided to put them up under the CC0-terms, but in both cases you will only find this ONE kind of license on JumpStory.
-Leaving out all the confusion of licenses and terms changing all the time!
+As we write both on our frontpage, in our FAQ and in our Business Terms and Conditions, we only use Creative Commons 0 visuals.
+Some of these our photographers have taken themselves, and others we have sourced from local photographers that decided to put them up under the CC0-terms.

 Secondly we had been customers on commercial platforms like Shutterstock, iStock and others for many years before founding JumpStory.
 We had always been pretty satisfied with the depth of the image selection, despite many of the photos seeming very ‘stock’, but on the other hand we had found the search methods old-fashioned and non-user-friendly.